Explosions at US Steel plant in Pennsylvania leave 1 dead, 1 missing, 10 injured

 “Obviously, this is a tragedy that we want to understand,” Buckiso said.

-Allegheny Health Network said it had treated seven patients from the explosion in its hospitals, and discharged five within a few hours.
-It did not provide information about the patients’ conditions.
+Allegheny Health Network said it treated seven patients from the plant, and discharged five within a few hours.
 University of Pittsburgh Medical Center said it is treating three patients at UPMC Mercy, the region’s only level one trauma and burn center.

 Clairton residents like Amy Sowers, 49, felt an explosion nearby.
 Sowers, who was sitting on her porch located less than a mile from the plant, felt her house shake.